-How do socialisation contexts influence the development of children and adolescents?
+How do socialization contexts influence the development of children and adolescents?

-The programme focusses on both normal and abnormal development processes.
-Explicit attention is given to the study of interventions and risk factors in children’s and adolescent’s cognitive and social-emotional development and adjustment.
-Through the course topics, you’ll address questions such as:
+The program focuses on both normal and abnormal development processes.
+Explicit attention is given to the study of interventions and risk factors in children’s and adolescents’ cognitive and social-emotional development and adjustment.
+Working through the course topics, you’ll address questions such as:

-- What are the early markers of development going awry?
+What are the early markers of development that have gone awry?

-- How can we improve the way negative outcomes for children and adolescents are prevented or treated?
+How can we improve the way negative outcomes in children and adolescents are prevented or treated?

-All courses and communications are in English and the programme is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialisation.
-Some of the lecturers are from abroad (US, Belgium, Croatia, and Finland) or hold positions abroad (UK), and the programme attracts a number of international students.
-You will also have the opportunity to visit English-speaking conferences in the Netherlands organised by the participating research groups.
+All courses and communications are in English.
+The program is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialization.
+Some of the lecturers are from abroad (US, Belgium, and Croatia) or hold positions abroad (UK), and the program attracts a number of international students.
+You will also have the opportunity to visit English-speaking conferences held in the Netherlands that are organized by the participating research groups.

 In the renowned 'Keuzegids Masters 2021', Development and Socialisation in Childhood and Adolescence received one of the highest scores of research masters in the field of education and pedagogy sciences in the Netherlands.

 The program got an above-average assessment for the components: examination, teachers, facilities, and guidance.
 For the components program content, scientific training, and challenging education, the Master's even received a high above-average score.